 notificationsEnabled = true in catalog configuration.

-For volatile and index layers you can define the refresh (polling) interval in milliseconds by adding the property
+For these layers you can define the refresh (polling) interval in milliseconds by adding the property